lyfar/egor-lyfar-resume/README.md

 #### Edit Resume
 Edit the `resume.json` file to update your information.
 The JSON Resume schema is well-documented and easy to follow.

+## Deployment

+This resume is automatically deployed to GitHub Pages using GitHub Actions.
+When you push changes to the `master` branch, the workflow will:

+1. Install dependencies
+2. Export the resume as `index.html` using the onepage-plus theme
+3. Deploy to GitHub Pages

+The resume will be available at: `https://lyfar.github.io/egor-lyfar-resume/`

 ## Structure

 - `resume.json` - Main resume data in JSON format
+- `index.html` - Main resume page (served by GitHub Pages)
 - `resume.html` - Exported HTML version of the resume
 - `resume.pdf` - Exported PDF version of the resume
 - `README.md` - This file